 - Talk, smile, and play often to support language and emotional growth

-- Watch for milestones and talk to your pediatrician if you notice delays
+- Monitor milestones and consult your pediatrician if you notice delays

-Your child becomes curious about everything.
+Toddlers are curious and eager to explore.
 Walking, talking, and self-expression take off.

 - Walking, running, climbing